 Levels of Testing

 Software testing types can be broadly classified into Static Testing and Dynamic Testing.
-In the case of static testing, we do not run the developed software application, instead, we use different techniques like – inspections, walk-throughs, informal and technical reviews to test the application.
+In the case of static testing, we do not run the developed software application, instead, we use different techniques like – inspections, walk-throughs, and informal and technical reviews to test the application.

 Now, dynamic testing includes different levels of testing that start from unit testing and proceeds to integration, system, and finally acceptance testing.